savinien/MK351/angular/README.md

 ## 5. Angular modules
 A module is a container for a group or related components.
 Each angular app has at least one module, namely `app.module`.

+The decorator of a module is `@NgModule({})`, its properties are among others:
+- `declaration`: the list of components it is made of
+- `imports`: the list of modules it imports
+- `providers`: the list of services it imports/uses